Program of the Nano Challenges

 - Conclude an activity with a joint analysis.
 Ask questions such as: what are the corresponding themes you see?
 Which concept do you find most interesting?

-- Don't let participants work longer than 40 minutes at a time.
+- Do not let participants work longer than 40 minutes at a time.
 Insert breaks every now and then to keep everyone fresh and motivated in the process.

 Tips for the minute list: